Guairá Department: Flag and Arms

-The shield is divided into four parts, where there is a typical colonial-style house, and the zone's landscape, which includes the Ybyturuzu mountains, grapes and the sugar cane plant.
-There is also a book, with the Roman numerals corresponding to the department of Guaira.
-Also, one can see shapes referring to nature.
-In the center of the shield there is a butterfly, which is a reference to panambi.
-The bottom of the shield says "Tradition Culture".
+The shield is divided into four parts, where there is a typical colonial style house, and the zone's landscape, which includes the Ybyturuzu hills, grapes and sugar cane which are the main crops.
+There is also a book, with the Roman numerals corresponding to the number of the Guairá Department.
+In the center of the shield there is a butterfly that represents a poem of Manuel Ortiz Guerrero.
+At the bottom of the shield says "Culture of Traditions".